-I’ve also edited on daily papers and weekly sections, and launch edited a number of consumer publications.
+I have edited on daily papers and weekly sections, and launch edited a number of consumer publications.

-After 15 years in central London, I now live by the sea in Kent, and work in both places.
+After 15 years in central London, I now live by the sea in Kent and work in both places.

-I have written about food for many years, and am passionate about preserving and promoting the acts of cooking and eating well to benefit all of us.
+I have written about food for many years and am passionate about preserving and promoting the acts of cooking and eating well to benefit all of us.

 I am especially interested in stories about how we eat, food history and ethics and food and restaurant trends.
 I also love stories about the environment and global culture, looking at how social change impacts our behaviours.
 For example I wrote about why we’re living in tiny homes, why everyone argues about when women learned to masturbate, and why LEGO should ditch its stupid sets for girls and promote gender equality.

-My first job was working on The Independent’s Media Weekly section, where I got to interview the great, the good, and the terrible from the industry, and stay in the office until 9pm every Friday night to fax a proof to a pedantic columnist.
+My first job was working on The Independent’s Media Weekly section, where I got to interview the great, the good and the terrible from the industry, and stay in the office until 9pm every Friday night to fax a proof to a pedantic columnist.